CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Now odds makers tells us this will happen only about once in every two hundred thousand spins of the wheel, for Pete's sake!
 What we need to know, though, is just how many successive losses can Joe expect in a typical session at the wheel and how much can he expect to lose?

 Well, to answer this question we need to first calculate the expectation value - that is, the average number - of consecutive losses.
-That is, what will be the average number of sequential black and green numbers (0 and 00) with no red numbers?
+That is, we ask what will be the average number of sequential black and green numbers (0 and 00) with no red numbers?

 First of all, the probability that any spin will be a losing spin of length 1 is simply 20/38.
 That's just the probability that you will lose a single bet.
 This probability is simply the sum of the 18 black numbers and the two green numbers divided by the total numbers appearing the wheel.

-So the odds of Spin #1 being a run of losses of length 1 is:
+So the odds of Spin #1 being a "run" of losses of length 1 is:

 P1 = (18 + 2)/38